Call4Cloud | MMP-C | Autopilot | Device Preparation

 Good to know is that if your device just booted, you will need to wait a bit until everything is started before you can perform a device query.
 If you don’t have that patience…(10 minutes) this is what you would notice.
 “Running Query”

-After those 10 minutes and sending a device query that would send a push notification, it will trigger the IMENotificationApp to kick off the devicequery.
+After those 10 minutes and sending a device query that would send a push notification, the IMENotificationApp will trigger the device query.

-Here comes the stupid idea… I was wondering if removing the ImeNoticationApp in the registry could trigger a repair of the push notification (found the registry location in the IME code)…So I did…
+Here comes the stupid idea… I was wondering if removing the ImeNoticationApp from the registry could trigger a repair of the push notification (I found the registry location in the IME code), so I did.

 After removing the above pushnotifications registry key I restarted the IME service.

-After again 10 minutes of waiting, the IME log showed me that it was indeed trying to register the App for notifications.
+After 10 minutes of waiting again, the IME log showed me that it was indeed trying to register the App for notifications.

-That same moment, the ImeNotification registry key I deleted, came back to life.
+At that same moment, the ImeNotification registry key I had deleted came back to life.
 Problem solved?
 Nope!
 I restarted the device again and waited but the devicequery was still failing.
 I thought of deleting the same kind of registry key which is stored in the s-1-5-18 (system user)

-As this registry key holds the deviceid that I also noticed in the WPR traces but somehow I didn’t feel that comfortable doing that :).
+This registry key holds the device ID that I also noticed in the WPR traces, but somehow, I didn’t feel that comfortable doing that.

 7. Fixing the Push!

-I was almost out of ideas until it hit me….What if I just remove the Intune Management Extension (IME) and let Intune reinstall it again?
-You might wonder, why did I decide to do this?
+I was almost out of ideas until it hit me….What if I remove the Intune Management Extension (IME) and let Intune reinstall it again?
+You might wonder why did I decide to do this?
 Well, this is why!

 • Intune Device Query uses the IME!